-4.15 Table 4.5 and Figure 4.1 compare forecast B class requirements from each scenario and the site capacity figures from Table 4.4.
+Table 4.5 and Figure 4.1 compare forecast B class requirements from each scenario and the site capacity figures from Table 4.4.
 Estimates indicate that Brentwood's new employment allocations have the capacity to meet future B1c/B2 and B8 floorspace demand under all forecast scenarios.
-However, under Scenario A and Scenario B, the Borough has deficits (-19,430sq.m and -7,730sq.m respectively) in office space for meeting future need.
+However, under Scenario A the Borough has a deficit in office floorspace of 9,36osq.m